-If you have a brick chimney, it’s best to find a reliable chimney service to take the hassle off of your hands so you can get back to enjoying what a beautiful fireplace has to offer.
+If you have a brick chimney, it’s best to find a reliable chimney service so you can worry less about its upkeep and get back to enjoying what a beautiful fireplace has to offer.
 Choosing to do chimney repair yourself means that you would have to climb on your roof and purchase expensive materials to clean your unit.
 Also, if you choose to do it yourself, you would be putting yourself in danger and risking the quality of the chimney.

-If you neglect chimney service or fireplace repair, it could result in a dangerous fire or a costly service.
-At Above All Chimney & Masonry, our chimney sweep specialists have the experience and training to complete all chimney repair services to keep your and your family safe and enjoying your fireplace for years to come.
+If you neglect chimney service or fireplace repair, it could result in a dangerous fire or a costly service to repair cracks in the stone.
+At Above All Chimney & Masonry, our chimney sweep specialists have the experience and training to complete all chimney repair services to keep you and your family safe and enjoying your fireplace for years to come.

-At Above All Chimneys & Masonry, our chimney sweep professionals have over 30 years of experience in the industry.
-Since the company’s founding in 1993, our specialists have completed a variety of tasks ranging from the interior of the chimney to the brick that keeps the structure together.
+Our chimney sweep professionals have over 30 years of experience in the industry.
+Since the company’s founding in 1993, our specialists are well versed in everything from stone pointing to repairing the brick that keeps the structure together.

-Our wide range of brick chimney and masonry services include:
+Our wide range of brick chimney services include:

 – Chimney repair

 – Repairing chimney cracks

 – Flue repair

 – Fireplace (firebox) repair